 We’ll say a big thank you and goodbye to everybody, and we’ll try and do a bit better at bingo next time!

 It has been lovely to see the members of the Royal Family adapting the situation, stepping out of their traditional comfort zone and leading the nation during the crisis that has the whole world in its clutches.

-For the video call, Duchess of Cambridge was wearing her L.K.
+For the video call, The Duchess of Cambridge was wearing her L.K.
 Bennett Silk Madison Dress that she first wore in July 2019 when she took George, Charlotte and Louis to a polo match

-Duchess paired the dress with her Catherine Zoraida Gold Fern Hoop Earrings.
+Catherine paired the dress with her Catherine Zoraida Gold Fern Hoop Earrings.